On the central limit question for strictly stationary, reversible Markov chains: Introduction

-Cuny and Lin \cite {ref-journal-CL2025} examined that general theme in much detail, under ``exponential $\alpha$-mixing'' and with the assumption of reversibility replaced by related weaker assumptions.
-This paper here will focus on the construction of counterexamples intended to illustrate ``what can go wrong'' with respect to the central limit theorem under the seemingly ``nicest'' (i.e.\ most favorable) assumptions.
+Building on the work in \cite {ref-journal-Bradley2025}, this paper here is intended to provide some further insights into that general theme, with the construction of various other classes of counterexamples intended to illustrate in certain concrete ways ``what can go wrong'' with respect to the central limit theorem under the seemingly ``nicest'' (i.e.\ most favorable) assumptions.
 Accordingly, we shall retain our focus here on reversibility and (in the counterexamples) on $\beta$-mixing (which is stronger than $\alpha$-mixing).
-More on all that in Section \ref{sc2}.

-In this paper, the following question will be examined: Suppose that for (a function of) a strictly stationary Markov chain, (i) absolute regularity holds with a mixing rate that is slower than exponential, and (ii) the (invariant) marginal distribution is assumed to satisfy a ``moment'' condition (or a more general ``tail'' condition) that is stronger than finite second moment.
-To what extent does the extra property of reversibility, if satisfied, provide extra leverage for the central limit theorem to hold?
+In this paper, the following question will be examined: Suppose that for a given strictly stationary Markov chain, (i) $\beta$-mixing (absolute regularity) holds with a mixing rate that is slower than exponential, and (ii) for the Markov chain itself or a given function of it, the marginal distribution is assumed to satisfy a ``moment'' condition (or a more general ``tail'' condition) that is stronger than finite second moment.
+To what extent does the extra property of reversibility, if it is satisfied, provide extra leverage for the central limit theorem to hold?

-In this paper, some counterexamples will be constructed, leading to the following tentative assessments regarding that question:
+In this paper, some counterexamples will be constructed --- each of them being simply a strictly stationary, countable-state, reversible Markov chain --- leading to the following tentative assessments regarding that question:

-For the case where the random variables in (the function of) the Markov chain are bounded or at least have finite absolute moments of some order higher than second moments, the answer is in some sense ``practically no extra leverage''.
+For the case where the random variables in the Markov chain (or a given function of it) are bounded or at least have finite absolute moments of some order higher than second moments, the answer is in some sense ``practically no extra leverage''.
 That was shown to hold in some sense by a class of counterexamples in the paper of Doukhan et al.\ \cite {ref-journal-DMR1994}.
-Further nuances on that will be provided by counterexamples constructed here in this paper.
+Further nuances on that will be provided by counterexamples constructed here in this paper (specifically, as described in Theorem \ref{thm4.4} and Corollary \ref{cor5.7}).